GudipatiSai/Calculator/README.md

 # Calculator
-This is a fully operated calculator. we can do all kinds of operations like addition, substraction, multiplication and division.
+This is a fully operated calculator.
+We can do all kinds of operations like Addition, Substraction, Multiplication and Division.